ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 layout: "page-fullwidth"
 title: "ThingLabs Thingy&trade;"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
-teaser: "In this lab you will create a device that responds to ambient light and changes the intensity of an LED - a nightlight."
+teaser: "In this lab, you will build a device with multiple sensors and actuators."
 show_meta: true
 comments: false
 header: no